 Be Mindful, Take Notes, and Learn from Mistakes

-Finally, it’s important, especially in areas where natural disasters are a regular threat, to be mindful and take notes as you go through the restoration process in order to prevent unnecessary damage from future disasters.
+Finally, it’s important, especially in areas where natural disasters are a regular threat, to be mindful and take notes as you go through the restoration process to prevent unnecessary damage from future disasters.
 Not only does this help preserve your home and prevent future recovery costs, but it also avoids the waste created when things like energy-efficient appliances or housing elements are ruined prematurely due to a disaster.

 Rebuilding Your Future